 It was actually a hotbed of smuggling in the 18th century, and you can take tours today that bring those old but brilliant stories to life.
 These days, however, you’re more likely to leave the Bay with fossils than smuggled silk.
 In addition to gift shops, it’s a great place to pick up some Whitby jet jewellery.

-You can browse for antiques and books before getting cosy in Smugglers, an atmospheric, candlelit wine bar which also has self-catering rooms for hire.
-A brunch at Brambles Bistro will set you up for a day of fossil-hunting and beach rambling and, if you’re planning on staying over, book in for a ghost walk.
-It starts at the dock followed by strange and supernatural stories.
+Where to eat: You can browse for antiques and books before getting cosy in The Smugglers’ Inn, an atmospheric, candlelit wine bar which also has self-catering rooms for hire.
+A brunch at Brambles Bistro will set you up for a day of fossil-hunting and beach rambling.

 Whitby

 Head to Whitby and there’s so much to do that you’ll be arranging your next trip before you’ve even left.
-Wonderful chippies, a Blue Flag beach, the looming splendour of Whitby Abbey and a hilariously cheesy Dracula attraction are just the tip of the iceberg.
+Wonderful chippies, a Blue Flag beach, the looming splendour of Whitby Abbey and a Dracula attraction are just the tip of the iceberg.

 There are arcades and funfair rides near the beach, places to go crabbing, the Captain Cook Museum and numerous seaside pubs.
 There’s no better place to get a bottle of Whitby Gin either, but the must-visit is Whitby Brewery – one sip of the Abbey Blonde will make the 199 steps up to the East Cliff worth it, as will the abbey view in the beer garden.